 "Nope, sure not.
 Surprises are kind of ruined, if you know about them beforehand."

-As we headed back for the apartment, I started drumming my fingers to the beat in my head.
+As we headed back to the apartment, I started drumming my fingers to the beat in my head.
 "Jane, stop that!
 It makes me nervous."
 A smirk formed on my lips as I started drumming to a slower beat.

 "Jane!"
 She said in a gasping breath.
 "Jane, you shouldn't have!
 This must have cost you a fortune!
 What... why... how?"